 We have a new shipment of shrubs and vines that provide an attractive privacy screen.
 We now have wisteria vines as well as lovely Althea shrubs, in assorted colors.
 One of the best fast-growing shade trees is the Fan-Tex Ash trees.
 They are always the first to be sold out!

-We have many herbs now, such as Rosemary, aloe vera, assorted basils, culinary sage, mugwort and many different mints.
-We also have lemon verbena, St. John’s wort, Thai lime, Anise hyssop, soapwort and garlic and onion chives and other useful herbs.
+We have many herbs now, such as rosemary, yarrow, hyssop, sweet marjoram, aloe vera, mugwort and many different mints.
+We also have lime balm, St. John’s wort, Thai lime, culinary sage, cilantro, onion chives and other useful herbs, with more getting put on the shelf each week.
 All of our vegetables and herbs are grown with natural methods, using organic products.

 For the butterfly lovers, we have Dutchman’s pipevine (host plant of the pipevine butterfly) and different milkweeds (host plant of the Monarch and Queen butterflies), among other plants that attract butterflies.
-We also have some new plants such as chocolate vine and pink coral vine.
-Don’t forget the wonderful perennial, Texas Star Hibiscus, with red blooms in late summer and early fall.
-We also have the white flowering Texas Star Hibiscus.
+Check back for the new and returning varieties of flowers, herbs and vines that we offer.

 We carry many antique and modern roses that thrive in this area.
 Once established, they require minimal care and many will provide blooms from spring to frost.
-We have roses such as Iceberg (climber), the Fairy, Chestnut rose, Lamarque (climbing white rose), Old Blush (climber), Red Cascade (climber), Zephirine Drouhin (climber), Belinda’s Dream, Mutabilis and more.
-In addition to these wonderful roses, we added the following varieties: Highway 290 Pink Buttons (wonderful small rose, perfect for a container), Marchessa Bocella, Penelope, Archduke Charles, Louis Philippe, G. Nabonnand, Mrs. Pierre S. DuPont and more.
+We have roses such as Iceberg (climber), the Fairy, Madame Alfred Carriere, Lamarque (climbing white rose), Old Blush (climber), Red Cascade (climber), Zephirine Drouhin (climber), Mutabilis and more.
+In addition to these wonderful roses, we added the following varieties: Highway 290 Pink Buttons (wonderful small rose, perfect for a container), Mrs. Dudley Cross (starts out yellow, gets a tinge of pink), Marchessa Bocella, Penelope, Archduke Charles (a red China), Louis Philippe (also red and lovely fragrance) and the yellow Mrs. Pierre S. DuPont, with more varieties coming in the future.
 Most of these roses make outstanding large shrubs and hedges while some are also great in containers and others are climbers.
 Their beauty and intoxicating fragrance would enhance any landscape.
 Just a note: if you need a low-cost structure for your roses and vines to climb on, consider getting a cow panel at a local feed store or a ready-made lattice panel at a hardware store.
 They’re relatively inexpensive and ready to go.
 Don’t let lack of a trellis or fence keep you from the beauty of climbing plants!

 In preparing the garden, there is Medina’s Hasta Gro, along with Garden-Ville’s greensand, composted cotton burrs, Nature’s Guide lava sand, fully composted chicken manure, tomato & pepper food and Maxicrop’s seaweed to provide the necessary nutrients for a bountiful harvest.
-For large gardening projects, we carry 3.8 cubic ft. bags of Ferti-lome sphagnum peat moss, 4 cubic ft. bags of vermiculite, 4 cubic ft. bags of perlite and 40 pound bags of Nature’s Guide Expanded Shale.
+For large gardening projects, we carry 3.8 cubic ft. bags of Ferti-lome sphagnum peat moss, soil conditioner (an inexpensive and sustainable alternative to peat moss), 4 cubic ft. bags of vermiculite, 4 cubic ft. bags of perlite and 40 pound bags of Nature’s Guide Expanded Shale.
 We also carry smaller bags of vermiculite and perlite.